GwennyGreen/kommtheuteaktenzeichen/README.md

       --policy-document "$(cat 'etc/aws.restricted-policy.prod.json')"
     ```

+- Finally, create a policy for restricted access to the development bucket:

+    (Note: This is required for local development.)

+    ```bash
+    aws iam create-policy \
+      --policy-name 'kha-dev-RestrictedAccessPolicy' \
+      --description \
+        'Grants privileges for local development, e.g. S3 dev bucket access' \
+      --path '/kha/dev/restricted/' \
+      --policy-document "$(cat 'etc/aws.restricted-policy.dev.json')"
+    ```

+- In the AWS management console, create three roles:
+  - a role named `kha-prod-DeploymentRole` based on your account ID and on the `kha-prod-DeploymentPolicy` policy.
-- In the AWS management console, create a role named `kha-prod-RestrictedAccessRole` based on your account ID and on the `kha-prod-RestrictedAccessPolicy` policy.
+  - a role named `kha-prod-RestrictedAccessRole` based on your account ID and on the `kha-prod-RestrictedAccessPolicy` policy.
+  - a role named `kha-dev-RestrictedAccessRole` based on your account ID and on the `kha-dev-RestrictedAccessPolicy` policy.

 - Edit the trust relationship of the `kha-prod-RestrictedAccessRole` role to include the following statement: